FaceFX/FaceFX-UE5/Documentation/Configuration.md

 ##### Automatically import audio files

-Indicates if the audio data (.wav files only) should be automatically imported during the FaceFX Animation import process.
+Indicates if the audio data (.wav files only) should be automatically imported during the animation import process.

 ##### Lookup audio assets during import

-Indicates if the import should search through all existing **USoundWave** assets and look for an asset that was generated with the linked sound source file (per FaceFX Animation).
+Indicates if the import should search through all existing **USoundWave** assets and look for an asset that was generated with the linked sound source file (per animation).
 If one is found it will be used instead of creating a new **USoundWave** asset for the .wav file.

 **Note:** This might affect performance when there are a lot of **USoundWave** assets.

 ##### Import animations when importing actor

-Indicates if animations should be imported during FaceFX actor import.
+Indicates if animations should be imported during actor import.
 If set to false only the FaceFX Actor asset will be imported or updated.

 ##### Lookup animation assets during import